Public Construction News

 What will be constructed in 2017?
 13 parking stalls, a public drinking fountain and water bottle filler, a TOSA bike rack and bike fix-it station, pavers similar to those added in the Village which will assist with stormwater management.

 Still to come in 2018: 5 lit lounge chairs, 5 picnic tables underneath a canopy structure, 3 plinth benches along North Avenue, 8 concrete benches, string lights, and an illuminated public parking sign.
-Landscaping, including trees, shrubs, and perennials will be added in 2018.
+Landscaping, including 13 new trees in and around the plaza, shrubs, and perennials will be added in 2018.

 2017 Construction activities will take place from July 5 - October 15, Monday through Saturday from 7am-7pm.
 There will be no official detour set up, but there may occasionally be times when you will not be able to drive northbound on 69th Street from North Avenue.
 In these times, it is recommended to take 68th and 70th northbound and then reconnect with 69th via Meinecke Avenue.